PostmanAcademy/vehicle_service_template/README.md

 ## 🔐 Authentication

-All endpoints are protected by **JWT Bearer token** authentication.
-The collection is pre-configured with a signing secret and a sample token payload so you can generate valid tokens for testing without any external setup.

-Your service implementation must validate incoming JWTs using the **HS256** algorithm and reject requests that carry an invalid or missing token.
+All endpoints are protected by **API Key** authentication.
+The API Key must be handled securely, never stored plaintext in the contents of this repo.

 ---